 The Parks Department Inventory of Parks Buildings and Equipment, compiled for insurance purposes in April 1938, included the following information for Adamsdown Gardens:

 During the 1939-45 a supplementary water supply for fire fighting purposes was placed in Adamsdown Gardens.
 The Parks Committee gave consent in November 1942 for the construction of a static water basin to hold 150,000 gallons.
+By May 1946 this had been removed: the Director of Parks reported to the Parks Committee that all emergency water supply basins had been removed and he had made a claim for restoration of the sites to their original condition.

 Sources of Information